- Hsinyen Lai

 BA, Arabic Language and Literature (National Cheng-Chi University, Taiwan)

-My research interests mainly lie at the intersection of historical sociology and international relations of the Middle East, especially with the focus on the role of ideology and its (re)production in foreign policy as consequence of 'the international' social formation.
+My research interests mainly lie at the intersection of historical sociology and Middle East politics, especially with the focus on ideologies and their (re)production in foreign policy and popular movements as consequence of 'the international' social formation.

 - Ewan Stein and Hsinyen Lai, 'Ideology, Foreign Policy and Regional Order in the Middle East: Explaining the Persistence of Rival Security Alignments', presented at 5th Global International Studies Conference, World International Studies Committee, Taipei, April 2017.